freepose/pyFAST/README.md

 - Streamlined and customizable training pipelines
 - Built-in support for generative modeling

-Built on PyTorch, FAST emphasizes both usability and extensibility, making it suitable for both research experiments and production deployments in domains such as healthcare analytics and energy forecasting.
+Built on PyTorch, pyFAST emphasizes both usability and extensibility, making it suitable for both research experiments and production deployments in domains such as healthcare analytics and energy forecasting.

 ## Features